How To File Bankruptcy for Free in South Carolina Without a Lawyer

 If you've already defaulted on some of your debts, you know that your creditors will call a lot.
 Seeking bankruptcy protection by filing a Chapter 7 bankruptcy is one way to end the phone calls from your creditors and give you a much-needed fresh start.
 It provides some relief the moment you file.
 This guide is intended to give you a general overview of how the South Carolina bankruptcy laws and procedures operate almost 300 years after the "Act for the Relief of Poor Debtors" was first ratified in the Palmetto State.

-How to File Bankruptcy in South Carolina for Free
+How To File Bankruptcy in South Carolina for Free

 There is a $338 court filing fee for a Chapter 7 bankruptcy.
 But if you hire an attorney to help with your case, the cost of the attorney will be the biggest cost to file your case.
 The good news is that you have options when it comes to filing and you can file without an attorney.
 This 10 step guide walks you through the process.